aarongitlin/agv2/source/projects/case-study-dtv.md

 index_hero_image: "/images/home/dtv-desk-hero@2x.png"
 detail_hero_image: ""
 dash_intro: "A major media company hired us to create a concept for their new cross-platform digital streaming product"
-article_intro: "If it has a screen, DIRECTV wants their service to be on it.
+article_intro_summary: "If it has a screen, DIRECTV wants their service to be on it.
 While this allows their products to accessible to a wide audience, it also makes their range difficult to maintain and occasionally inconsistent."
+article_intro_role: "I was the lead designer and client contact for this project"

 ---

 ##Discover